Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Progressbar/README.md

 `.indeterminate` means that you do not know the progress of the task represented by the progressbar.
 So the progressbar keeps animating, until you stop it.

 **NOTE**: In `.indeterminate` progress type, no percentage will be displayed, even if `.percentage` style has been set (this configuration is still allowed by the library)

+You can easily swicth between `.determinate` and `.indeterminate` on the same progress bar.
+When you switch, progress of progress bar will automatically be reset to 0.
+And if you switch from `.indeterminate` to `.determinate`, animation will be automatically stopped.

 ### Making a determinate progress bar progress
 Whenever you want to update the progress of a progress bar with `.determinate` progress type, you can change the value of the `progress` property.